French paradox: Cultural impact

 The overall impact of the popular perception, in the English-speaking world, that the French paradox is a real phenomenon, has been to give added credibility to health claims associated with specific French dietary practices.

 This was seen most dramatically when, in 1991, an early account of the then-novel concept of the French paradox was aired in the United States on 60 Minutes.
 The broadcast left the impression that France's high levels of red wine consumption accounted for much of the country's lower incidence of cardiac disease.
 Within a year, the consumption of red wine in the United States had increased by 40% and some wine sellers began promoting their products as "health food."

-The cultural impact of the French paradox can be seen in the large number of book titles in the diet-and-health field which purport to give the reader access to the secrets behind the paradox:
+The cultural impact of the French paradox can be seen in the large number of book titles in the diet-and-health field that purport to give the reader access to the secrets behind the paradox: